KBOAKYE-18/Student_Product_Marketplace/README.md

 # Student_Product_Marketplace

-A full-stack web application that allows students to buy and sell products within their school community.
+A Restful API that allows students to sellers to register , uplaod products and manage orders and reviews.
-The platform makes it easy for students to list items (like books, clothes, electronics), browse available products, and securely manage purchases.